rutgers/tech-workshops/bootstrap/basics.md

 There are many attributes that you can use to style an image.
 Check out this site for reference: http://www.w3schools.com/tags/tag_img.asp

-## Buttons:
+## Buttons
-The button tag defines a clickable button.Inside a button element you can put content like text or images.
+8.The button tag defines a clickable button.Inside a button element you can put content like text or images.
 You can also define various different events that occur when the button is clicked.
 In this case we will open up a pop up dialog window or an alert.

 ``` html
 <!DOCTYPE html>